Ukraine–United States relations: Cold War

+1991–2014

 The United States enjoys cordially friendly and strategic relations with independent Ukraine and attaches great importance to the success of Ukraine's transition to a democracy with a flourishing market economy.
 Following a period of economic decline characterized by high inflation and a continued reliance on state controls, the Ukrainian government began taking steps in the fall of 1999 to reinvigorate economic reform that had been stalled for years due to a lack of a reform majority in the Ukrainian parliament.
-The Ukrainian government's stated determination to implement comprehensive economic reform is a welcome development in the eyes of the US government, and the U.S. is committed to supporting Ukraine in continuing on this path.
-Bilateral relations suffered a setback in September 2002 when the federal government of the U.S. announced it had authenticated a recording of President Leonid Kuchma's July 2000 decision to transfer a Kolchuga early warning system to Iraq.
+The Ukrainian government's stated determination to implement comprehensive economic reform is a welcome development in the eyes of the US government, and the US is committed to supporting Ukraine in continuing on this path.
+Bilateral relations suffered a setback in September 2002 when the federal government of the US announced it had authenticated a recording of President Leonid Kuchma's July 2000 decision to transfer a Kolchuga early warning system to Iraq.
 The Government of Ukraine denied that the transfer had occurred.
 Ukraine's democratic Orange Revolution has led to closer cooperation and more open dialogue between Ukraine and the United States.
-U.S. policy remains centered on realizing and strengthening a democratic, prosperous, a primary recipient of FSA assistance.
-Total U.S. assistance since independence has been more than $3 billion.
-U.S. assistance to Ukraine is targeted to promote political and economic reform and to address urgent humanitarian needs.
-The U.S. has consistently encouraged Ukraine's transition to a democratic society with a prosperous market-based economy.
+US policy remains centered on realizing and strengthening a democratic, prosperous, a primary recipient of FSA assistance.
+Total US assistance since independence has been more than $3 billion.
+US assistance to Ukraine is targeted to promote political and economic reform and to address urgent humanitarian needs.
+The US has consistently encouraged Ukraine's transition to a democratic society with a prosperous market-based economy.

 In November 2006, the Millennium Challenge Corporation (MCC) selected Ukraine to be eligible to apply for compact assistance.
 Ukraine already participates in the MCC Threshold Program, and in December 2006 signed a $45 million Threshold Program agreement.
 This program, which began implementation in early 2007, aims to reduce corruption in the public sector through civil society monitoring and advocacy, judicial reform, increased government monitoring and enforcement of ethical and administrative standards, streamlining and enforcing regulations, and combating corruption in higher education.
 Ukraine is beginning the process of developing a Compact proposal, and successful implementation of the Threshold Program will be necessary before the MCC will enter into a Compact with Ukraine.

-The U.S. maintains an embassy in the Ukrainian capital Kyiv, and Ukraine maintains an embassy in the American capital Washington, D.C.
+Russo-Ukrainian War (2014–present)

-In addition to diplomatic support in its conflict with Russia, the U.S. provided Ukraine with US$1.5 billion in military aid from 2014 to 2019.
-In 2021, The Sunday Times reported that the amount of military aid given was US$2.5 billion.
+In addition to diplomatic support in its conflict with Russia, the US provided Ukraine with US$1.5 billion in military aid from 2014 to 2019.